nexus-link/nexus-code-examples/NetCoreAdapter/README.md

 # Example of a ASP.NET Core Nexus adapter

-This  , so we will not explain the concepts here.

 This example has the following objectives:
 * Serve as an example for the [adapter developer documentation](https://nexus.link/docs/development/nexus-adapter)
 * Act as a pattern for simple Nexus adapters
 * Tackle the most common challenges when writing an adapter

-There is a [tutorial](https://nexus.link/docs/development/tutorials#create-a-rest-service) that describes how to set up a basic REST service.

 ## Solution overview